Workers’ Compensation in New Hampshire

 Policies usually include employer's liability insurance, which can help cover legal expenses if an employee blames their employer for an injury.
 However, the exclusive remedy provision in most workers' comp policies prohibits an employee from suing their employer once they accept workers' comp benefits.

 Violating New Hampshire’s workers’ compensation statute is a serious concern.
-If you fail to provide required coverage to your employees, you may be liable for a one-time fine of $2,500 and a fine of $100 per employee for each day you failed to provide coverage.
+If you fail to provide required coverage to your employees, you may be liable for a one-time fine of $2,500 and a fine of $100 per employee for each day your business does not have coverage.

 The state may also suspend your ability to conduct business in the state if you remain noncompliant with its workers’ comp requirements.